psrenergy/IARA.jl/docs/src/supply_function_equilibrium.md

 ### Theoretical Foundation

-SFE theory (Klemperer & Meyer, 1989) models competition where firms submit complete supply schedules rather than single price-quantity pairs.
-Each market participant recognizes that their bid curve influences market prices, and strategic agents adjust curves to maximize payoff.
-At equilibrium, no agent can improve by unilaterally changing their supply function.
+SFE theory (Klemperer & Meyer, 1989) models competition where firms submit complete supply curves (a set of sequential price-quantity pairs) rather than single price-quantity pairs.
+Each market participant recognizes that their bid curve influences market prices, and strategic agents adjust curves to maximize their profits.
+At equilibrium, no agent can improve its result by unilaterally changing its supply function.

 ### Input Data Sources